AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 Version |release|
 -----------------
-- Added a new folder ``tools/fswAuto`` that contains :ref:`Folder_tools` to migrate BSK simulations and modules to C-code
+- Added a new folder ``externalTools/fswAuto`` that contains :ref:`Folder_externalTools` to migrate BSK simulations and modules to C-code
 - Added a new :ref:`albedo` which can simulate the average or data driven albedo of a single planet.
 This works also if multiple celestial bodies are setup.
 - New :ref:`scenarioAlbedo` to illustrate the use of :ref:`albedo`